Where is Carlton Palmer now?

 After a career spanning over 20 years, mostly spent at West Bromwich Albion, Sheffield Wednesday and Leeds United, Carlton Palmer finally retired from playing in 2005 after a two-year spell as player/manager at Stockport County.

-Palmer’s time at County was fraught with difficulties off the pitch and despite putting together a talented young side his win record of 25 games in 90 matches was not good enough to keep him from the sack.
+Moving into full-time management with Stockport County after hanging up his boots, Palmer endured many difficulties off the pitch and despite putting together a talented young side his win record of 25 games in 90 matches was not good enough to keep him from the sack in 2003.

-He also managed Mansfield Town from December to 2004 to September 2005 but resigned after a difficult start to the new season with only six points on the board from their first nine games.
+He was back in football a year later when he was appointed manager of Mansfield Town in December 2004 but resigned just under a year later after a difficult start to the new season with only six points on the board from their first nine games.